$ KaraMind_AI/ML RESEARCH LAB

 claude --dangerously-skip-permissions

 This is similar to "yolo mode" in other tools.
 Claude can execute without confirmation.
 Use at your own discretion.
+Even though it feel annoying that Claude code be asking asking permission all the time. i would recommend you to still be control.

 The CLAUDE.md File: Your Most Powerful Tool